 So, you must directly discuss with the customer to find and highlight the problems they face and follow it up with tailored suggestions that match their situation.
 This personalized approach ensures that your prospects feel understood and start trusting you before you present the promotional offer.
 And this maximizes the impact of your sales communication.

-The modern customer is well-informed and resistant to standard promotion.
+This is one of the top sales techniques you should learn because the modern customer is well-informed and resistant to standard promotion.
 So, trying to manipulate them or be dishonest will lead to failure.
 Your best bet is to make a genuine attempt to help your prospects, and here are some tips for doing this-

 Clients appreciate and acknowledge genuine efforts at helping, raising your chances of closing the deal in your favor!